snowinmars/matrix-setup/README.md

 ## Install Matrix and Element

+    If you test the system, do it as you want.
+If you run the system as a production ready, create a new volume and use it only for matrix.
+See [Network.md](Network) for more information.

 Here and below you will use files inside some directory `.` The result tree will look something like:
 ```
 .